mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-be-nan.md

 modified: 2024-09-28T12:52:19-06:00
 ---

-Alright, let's talk about **`toBeNaN`**, one of those handy matchers you can use when dealing with numbers that just _decide_ not to be numbers.
+Let's talk about **`toBeNaN`**, one of those handy matchers you can use when dealing with numbers that just _decide_ not to be numbers.
 If you're working with JavaScript for longer than, I don’t know, 5 minutes, you’ve probably seen _NaN_ pop up when a calculation goes sideways.
 Stuff like dividing by zero or performing arithmetic with something that isn’t a number.
 Good times, right?

 ## What Does `toBeNaN` Do?